PaoloMazzon/Vulkan2D/README.md

  + Loads custom default shaders from file if available (can be disabled in BuildOptions.h)
  + Render to textures easily
  + Simple shader interface to utilize custom shaders
+ + Different blend modes and easy to add new ones

 TODO
 ====